 - 101. First-Year General Course.
 Ancient and Modern Civilizations: A thorough study of the ancient civilizations of Egypt, Babylonia, Persia, Greece, Rome, India, China, Hebrews, etc. with particular emphasis on their achievements in literature, arts, science, philosophy, architecture and religion; and on the causes of the rise and fall of these ancient civilizations.
 This course also is aimed at familiarizing the student with contemporary western civilizations including their cultural, scientific, technological, industrial, economic, and other accomplishments.
-A Year Course. - 101P.
+A Year Course. - 101.
 Physical Education.
 A required course for first year students.
-A Year Course. - A. Girls: The activities consist of Volleyball, Basketball, Swimming, Dance and Body Mechanics, Archery, and Tennis. - B. Boys: The activities consist of Touch Football, Tumbling and Gymnastics, Swimming, Track and Field. - 102P.
+A Year Course. - A. Girls: The activities consist of Volleyball, Basketball, Swimming, Dance and Body Mechanics, Archery, and Tennis. - B. Boys: The activities consist of Touch Football, Tumbling and Gymnastics, Swimming, Track and Field. - 102.
 Physical Education.
 A required course for second year students.
-A Year Course. - A. Girls: The activities consist of Swimming, Badminton, Dance, Tennis, and Archery. - B. Boys: The activities consist of Tennis, Volleyball, Badminton, Boxing and Wrestling, and Softball. - 101Ps.
+A Year Course. - A. Girls: The activities consist of Swimming, Badminton, Dance, Tennis, and Archery. - B. Boys: The activities consist of Tennis, Volleyball, Badminton, Boxing and Wrestling, and Softball. - 101.
 Introduction to General Psychology.
-An introduction to the major areas, concepts, and methods used in modern psychology.
-Applications made in simple experiments and exercises.
-First Semester. - 132Ps.
-Marriage and Personality.
-A study of the problems involved in marriage with special emphasis laid upon the importance of an adjusted personality for a happy marriage.
-Use of films, workbook, class reports.
+Major areas, concepts, and methods employed in modern psychology.
+First Semester. - 102.
+Advanced General Psychology.
+An introduction to basic theories of learning, perception, and motivation.
 Second Semester.
+Prerequisite: PYS.
+101.